 The TJ004309 Agreement may be terminated by either party in the event of an uncured material breach by the other party or bankruptcy of the other party, or for safety reasons related to TJ004309.
 I-Mab may also terminate the TJ004309 Agreement if we cause certain delays in completing a Phase 1 clinical trial.
 In addition, I-Mab may terminate the TJ004309 Agreement for any reason within 90 days following the completion of the first Phase 1 clinical trial, in which case we would be entitled to a minimum termination fee of \$9.0 million, or following the completion of the first Phase 2 clinical trial, in which case we would be entitled to a pre-specified termination fee of \$15.0 million and either a percentage of non-royalty consideration I-Mab may receive as part of a license to a third party or an additional payment if TJ004309 is approved for marketing outside Greater China before a third party license is executed, in addition to a double digit percentage of royalty consideration.
-In February 2021, I-Mab sent us a notice purporting to terminate the TJ004309 Agreement, which would result in I-Mab owing us a prespecified early termination fee of \$9.0 million.
-However, I-Mab does not have an option to terminate the TJ004309 Agreement without cause until the ongoing Phase 1 clinical trial of TJ004309 is "Complete", as that term is defined in the TJ004309 Agreement, and we responded by disputing the basis for I-Mab's termination.
+In 2021, I-Mab sent us notices purporting to terminate the TJ004309 Agreement, which would result in I-Mab owing us a prespecified termination fee of \$9.0 million.
+However, I-Mab does not have an option to terminate the TJ004309 Agreement, which would result in I-Mab owing Phase 1 clinical trial of TJ004309 is "Complete," as that term is defined in the TJ004309 Agreement, and we responded by disputing the basis for I-Mab's termination.

 In March 2021, I-Mab filed a lawsuit in the Delaware Court of Chancery seeking an order of specific performance requiring us to comply with I-Mab's effort to terminate the agreement.
-We disagree with I-Mab's position and accordingly intend to continue opposing I-Mab's request for equitable relief and to continue performing our contractual obligations under the terms of the TJ004309 Agreement.
+We disagreed with I-Mab's position and in May 2021, the Delaware Court of Chancery stayed the lawsuit filed by I-Mab and subsequently this matter was remanded and included in the proceeding before the Tribunal.